chaparron/timeTrackr/README.md

 - **Swagger Documentation**: Auto-generated API documentation for easy testing and integration.
 - **TypeORM**: Database abstraction with support for PostgreSQL and in-memory repositories for testing.
 - **Validation**: Robust request validation using `class-validator` and `class-transformer`.
+- **Redis**: Used for caching frequently accessed data, improving application performance.

 ### Frontend
 - **Vue.js**: A progressive JavaScript framework for building user interfaces.